Fz77z/pterodactyl-automated-backups/README.md

 ## Support

-If you encounter any issues or have questions about the application, `[please visit my discord](https://discord.gg/ngnKtNdv)`
+If you encounter any issues or have questions about the application, [please visit my discord: ](https://discord.gg/ngnKtNdv)